netdata/netdata/collectors/cgroups.plugin/README.md

 Unified cgroups use same name pattern matching as v1 cgroups. `cgroup_enable_systemd_services_detailed_memory` is currently unsupported when using unified cgroups.

-### enabled cgroups
+### Enabled cgroups

 To provide a sane default, Netdata uses the following [pattern list](https://github.com/netdata/netdata/blob/master/libnetdata/simple_pattern/README.md):

-- checks the pattern against the path of the cgroup
+- Checks the pattern against the path of the cgroup

   ```text
   [plugin:cgroups]
   	enable by default cgroups matching =  !*/init.scope  *.scope  !*/vcpu*  !*/emulator  !*.mount  !*.partition  !*.service  !*.slice  !*.swap  !*.user  !/  !/docker  !/libvirt  !/lxc  !/lxc/*/ns  !/lxc/*/ns/*  !/machine  !/qemu  !/system  !/systemd  !/user  *
   ```

-- checks the pattern against the name of the cgroup (as you see it on the dashboard)
+- Checks the pattern against the name of the cgroup (as you see it on the dashboard)

   ```text
   [plugin:cgroups]